 Medical aid for low APGAR score babies

 Low APGAR score babies need the following help:

 - Clearing out the airway to assist in breathing

 - Placing the newborn in the infant incubator

 - Physical stimulation for a healthy heart beating rate

 If the APGAR assessment at 5 minutes gives a score of less than 7, the test is repeated at 5-minute intervals, four more times.
 The persistently low APGAR score at 20 minutes of age is related to high morbidity and mortality rates.

 The risk of poor neurologic outcomes also increases when the APGAR score is 3—or less—at 10-to-20 minutes of birth.
 An APGAR score that remains at 0 after 10 minutes might be indicative of terminating resuscitative efforts.

 Limitations of APGAR Score

-Apgar score limitations are important to recognize.
-This score is an indication of the physiological condition of the newborn at 1 point in time.
-Certain factors can have an impact on the APGAR score such as:
+APGAR score limitations are important to recognize.
+This score is an indication of the physiological condition of the newborn at one point in time.
+Certain factors can have an impact on the APGAR score, such as: